MAKE A SPLASH

 We have seven locations throughout the city, and a single membership gives you access to all of them, so you can get a workout no matter where you are.
 We go above and beyond to provide you with the best running experience possible when the outdoors doesn’t cooperate.

-From our beloved running tracks to our high-quality cardio equipment and fun group fitness classes, you won’t be displeased when you choose Chicago Athletic Clubs as your go-to for indoor exercise.
+From our beloved spinning and cycling classes and running tracks to our high-quality cardio equipment and fun group fitness classes, you won’t be displeased when you choose Chicago Athletic Clubs as your go-to for indoor exercise.

 Becoming a member of Chicago Athletic Clubs is easy–visit our website and sign up for a new membership.
 Whatever you want from your exercise experience, we’ve got you covered.